• support@madhedgefundtrader.com

 1) Spend Like There’s No Tomorrow

 The cruel fact is that after the age of 80, it becomes physically impossible to do any expensive international travel.
-If you don’t believe me, try slinging some 50-pound suitcases onto a train in the three-minute window you’re allowed to board amid a teeming mass of other passengers.
+If you don’t believe me, try slinging some 50-pound suitcases onto a train in the three-minute window you’re allowed in Europe to board in the midst of a teeming mass of other passengers.

 This is where the “4% Rule” kicks in.
 You should be spending, not saving 4% of your assets every year to support your lifestyle.
-If you don’t retire until the mandatory Social Security payout year of 72 that’s enough to last until you’re 97.
+If you don’t retire until the mandatory Social Security payout year of 72, that’s enough to last until you’re 97.
 After that, you become the responsibility of your children, your grandchildren, your great-grandchildren, or the state.
-Note: you have only a 2.68% chance of making it to 97.
+Note: You have only a 2.68% actuarial chance of making it to 97.

 2) Invest Like a Retiree, not a 25-Year-Old

 I have seen a number of my friends and clients completely change their investment styles once they quit work.
-Once they have all the time in the world to trade, they become more aggressive and overtrade.
-They take on more risks than they can handle.
+When they have all the time in the world to trade, they become more aggressive and overtrade.
+They take on more risk than they can handle.

 They also subscribe to other newsletters that lead them into disastrous strategies, like naked put selling at market tops.
 As a result, they morph from money makers to money losers, right when they can least afford to do so.